 Custer's Battle-Field (June 25th, 1876) Surveyed and drawn under the personal Supervision of Lieut.
-Edward Maguire Corps of Engineers U.S.A. (with Report dated July 19,1876)
+Edward Maguire Corps of Engineers U.S.A.

-The Battle of the Little Bighorn, known to the Lakota and other Plains Indians as the Battle of the Greasy Grass and also commonly referred to as Custer's Last Stand, was an armed engagement between combined forces of the Lakota, Northern Cheyenne, and Arapaho tribes and the 7th Cavalry Regiment of the United States Army.
+Grass and also commonly referred to as Custer's Last Stand, was an armed engagement between combined forces of the Lakota, Northern Cheyenne, and Arapaho tribes and the 7th Cavalry Regiment of the United States Army.
 The battle, which resulted in the defeat of US forces, was the most significant action of the Great Sioux War of 1876.
 It took place on June 25-26, 1876, along the Little Bighorn River in the Crow Indian Reservation in southeastern Montana Territory.